dasch-swiss/dsp-das/docs/user-guide/project.md

 Theoretically, you have two options now.
 If you defined properties before, you may simply add them here (second option in the following image).
 If you just start adding properties, you have to choose `Create new from type`.
 ![Two options for defining properties.](../assets/images/Fig12.png)

-By hovering over `Create new from type`, a new dialogue box appears:
+By hovering over `Create new from type`, a new dialog box appears:
 ![Create new property.](../assets/images/Fig13.png)

 You can choose from a selection of the following basic types with various subtypes: